 Land stewardship: Like most small family farms, Voodoo Farm takes pride in taking care of their land.
 “Good farmers, who take seriously their duties as stewards of Creation and of their land’s inheritors, contribute to the welfare of society in more ways than society usually acknowledges, or even knows.
 These farmer produce valuable goods, of course; but they also conserve soil, they conserve water, they conserve wildlife, they conserve open space, they conserve scenery.” — Wendell Berry

 Humane, clean and safe harvest: Oren and Cybele Ritterband learned to dress their birds at a chicken processing workshop hosted by Hard Cider Homestead, a small backyard farm in rural East Amwell that gives lessons in butchering, wheat production, garlic braiding and other small-scale farming skills.
 They consider the slaughter a responsibility, both to eliminate the stress of transport on the birds and to keep sight of every part of the process.
-As the daughter of a strict vegetarian and the son of a rabbi, Cybele and Oren take pains to slaughter respectfully, in the middle of the night, when the birds are half asleep.
+As the daughter of a strict vegetarian and the son of a rabbi, Cybele and Oren take pains to slaughter respectfully.

 Oren processes the birds himself – with a kosher blade – and then air chills them.
 Cybele does the butchering.
 They’re happy to show you where and how they do it.
 The air chilling process does not cause the chewy tastelessness that the water chilling process can cause.
 It also prevents the spread of bacteria from chicken to chicken.